POP WING RACING RULES

 Pilots must have a “Spotter” to count their laps, and finishing position.
 Pilots usually team up to call/spot for each other.

 Racing is done in a single qualifier to Main event format.
 Depending on the number of pilots signed up on that race day, groups of 4 or 5 are assigned to a qualifying race.
 Finishing position in that qualifier dictates which race group you are in for the main event.
-Qualifiers are 5 laps and are awarded 4 pts for 1st, 3 pts for 2nd 2 pts for 3rd etc. Main’s are 10 laps.
-Points are awarded equally from the heat through the main groups, meaning in a qualifier if you finish 1st place in group 1, you earn 10 points.
+Qualifiers are 5 laps, Main’s are 10.
+Points are awarded equally through the main groups, meaning if you finish 1st place in group 1, you earn 10 points.
 If you finish 1st place in group 4, you still earn 10 points.
-Points are awarded with 2 point deductions for finishing positon.
+Points are awarded with 2 point deductions for finishing position.
 1st, 10 points, 2nd 8 points, 3rd 6 points and so on.
-Points are accumulated through the year with awards issued during the final club meeting of the calendar year.
+Points are also awarded for qualifying races.
+1st place 4 points, 2nd place 3 points and so on.
+Points are accumulated through the year with awards issued during the final event in October.

 Races are done with an airborne start.
 There is an audio launch sequence that gives the pilots 2 minutes to ready their aircraft, then a 30 second “Pilots to the Air” command, and a 15 second tone.
 If pilots are not airborne by the 15 second mark, they are scrubbed from that race.
 The audio continues with a 10 second mark, and a 5 second countdown tone to the start.
 Pilots crossing the start finish line before the final tone (called a “Jump”) must loop up or around the cross the start/finish after the tone to begin their race.

-Racing is held on the 3rd Saturday of each calendar month, first race at 10:00am.
+Racing is held on the 2nd Saturday of each calendar month, first race at 10:00am.
 Racing is complete usually before 11:00am.
-In the event of weather, we will reschedule to the following Saturday.
+In the event of weather, we will reschedule to the earliest following Saturday that is convenient.